EBS 2026학년도 수능완성 영어

 The main drawback to this ____ that waves become weaker the further they travel, and increasing background interference creeps in.

-____ this “white noise” overwhelms the original message.
+Eventually, ____ “white noise” overwhelms the original message.

 Shannon’s solution was to divide information into the smallest possible chunks, or ____ (binary digits).

-Although Shannon was not ____ first to send information digitally, he fine-tuned the technique.
+Although Shannon was not the first to send information digitally, he fine-tuned ____ technique.

 4 모유 수유와 우유 알레르기의 연관성

-The choice of whether or not to breastfeed exclusively is a completely personal decision for every mother and the role it plays in preventing the development of future allergies is still up for debate, but breastfeeding does appear to ____ beneficial for the development of the baby’s gut microbiome.
+The choice of whether or ____ to breastfeed exclusively is a completely personal decision for every mother and the role it plays in preventing the development of future allergies is still up for debate, but breastfeeding does appear to be beneficial for the development of the baby’s gut microbiome.

 5 사실적 믿음에 기반하는 상상력